Kari Isaacson, Executive Director

 Born and raised in Portland, Oregon, Isaacson graduated from Pacific Lutheran University and University of Oregon School of Law.
-Her career has taken her to Detroit, Minneapolis/St. Paul, Tucson and now Walla Walla.
+Her career has taken her to Detroit, Michigan; Minneapolis and St. Paul, Minnesota; Tucson, Arizona; and now Walla Walla.
 She has over 30 years of experience in the nonprofit sector both as a fundraiser and a grantmaker.
-She was president and CEO of the Skillman Foundation of Detroit, and interim president/CEO of the Northwest Area Foundation of St. Paul, Minnesota.
+She was president and CEO of the Skillman Foundation of Detroit, and interim president/CEO of the Northwest Area Foundation of St. Paul.
 Both foundations have annual grant budgets of $25 million.
 She was vice president of UnitedHealth Group of Minnetonka, Minnesota, where she was responsible for community relations for the Ovations Division.
 Most recently, Isaacson was director of development at the University of Arizona Department of Surgery.
-Her interests include hiking and kayaking; music and the arts; reading and meeting new people.
+Her interests include hiking, kayaking, music and the arts, reading, and meeting new people.

 Consani has worked for 20 years as a financial manager for several nonprofit organizations, primarily on the Olympic Peninsula.
 She worked for Olympic Community Action Programs in Port Townsend, and other organizations in the arts and conservation in Port Angeles and Sequim.
 She joined Blue Mountain Community Foundation from the accounting department of Walla Walla County's Department of Human Services.She has degrees from Washington State University and Central Washington University in communications and accounting.
 While in college, she developed a love of eastern Washington, which was a major reason for her move to Walla Walla.